 As lead counsel in complex and class action litigation cases, John has achieved numerous game-changing results for clients.
-His experience includes representing companies (from Fortune 500 companies to start-ups) and individuals in the Internet, Web-browser, mobile/wireless, software, computing, consumer electronics, medical device, health care, manufacturing, automotive, airlines, gaming, hospitality, real estate and financial services industries.
+His experience includes representing companies (from Fortune 500 companies to start-ups) and individuals in the Internet, Web-browser, mobile/wireless, software, computing, consumer electronics, medical device, health care, professional sports, manufacturing, automotive, airlines, gaming, hospitality, real estate and financial services industries.

 Representative examples of his practice include:

 - Served as lead trial counsel for the Los Angeles Clippers basketball franchise in historic litigation against NBA-banned owner Donald Sterling.
 Winning the trial successfully rescued the team by forcing a widely-acclaimed sale of the team to former Microsoft CEO Steve Ballmer.

 - Representing leading mobile telecommunications technology company in antitrust and licensing litigation over standard-essential patents.

 - Won motion to dismiss leading mobile-device maker in federal antitrust litigation over company's role in technical standard-setting for 4G-LTE mobile technology.

 - Representing a leading distributor of medical and surgical supplies in federal antitrust litigation over pricing policies.

 - Representing a top healthcare company in federal antitrust litigation over competitive business practices.

 - Represented a top Web-browser maker in IP and standard-setting issues regarding the next-generation hypertext markup language (HTML) for the World Wide Web.